EraxterCodes/Pedersen-Commitment-using-Elliptic-Curves/README.md

 # Pedersen Commitment using Elliptic-Curves

-Made in collaberation with Benjamin Kjær and Silas Nielsen
+Made in collaboration with Benjamin Kjær and Silas Nielsen